 There are no free protons in water (even though we often will write them as such), hence the hydronium ion, H3O+, with an extra proton.
 An acid is defined as a proton donor (furnishes H+) and a base as a proton acceptor (consumes H+), so it can be seen that water is weakly both: H3O+ is a donor and OH– is an acceptor.
 The degree of acidity is frequently indicated by the pH value, where

 pH = log(1/[H+]) = -log([H+])

-where [H+] is the concentration of H+.
+where [H+] is the concentration of H+ in moles per liter.1A mole is the mass of a substance contianing the same number of fundamental units (atoms, molecules, etc.) as there are atoms in 12.000 g of 12C.
+This number is 6.023×1023, which is called Avogadro’s number, designated by NA.
 Water at 25°C has a pH of 7; ph < 7 means more H+ and therefore more acidic; pH > 7 means basic.
 Like all such chemical transformations, there is an equilibrium point for the above reactions.
 This is also true for any other weak acid dissolved in water.
 Consider acetic acid,

 CH3COOH <-> CH3OOO– + H+

 which occurs in an equilibrium state of acetic acid itself (an acid, therefore a proton donor) and CH3OOO– (a base, or proton acceptor).
 These two substances constitute a conjugate acid-base pair.
 When this weak acid is dissolved in water, two equilibria must be established at the same time, for water and for acetic acid, here represented simply as HAc.

 HAc <-> H+ + Ac–